MarshalX/atproto/README.md

 print(client.com.atproto.identity.resolve_handle(params))
 ```

-Tip: look at typehint of the method to figure out the name and the path to the input/data model!
+Tip: look at the typehint of the method to figure out the name and the path to the input/data model!

 Pro Tip: use IDE autocompletion to find necessary models!
 Just start typing the method name right after the dot (`models.{type method name in camel case`).

-Models could be nested as hell.
+Models can be nested to the innermost rings of hell.
 Be ready for it!

-This is how we can send a post with the image using low-level XRPC Client:
+This is how we can send a post with an image using low-level XRPC Client:

 ```python
 from atproto import Client, models